 Indicator B: Annual sales tax revenue for Downtown.

-Trend: The upturn in sales tax revenue for the Downtown appears to have started a year earlier, and revenue this past year is ahead of trend.
+Trend: The upturn in sales tax revenue for the Downtown appears to have started a year earlier than city-wide, and revenue this past This is a promising trend.

 Rating Improvement Area